rebeccatraceyt/delphin_lifesavingclub/README.md

 1. View all products, to purchase my desired items.
 2. Filter through categories, to only see relevant products.
 3. Use a search query, to find a specific product or product type.
-4. Sort items by price, name or category to identify products of interest.
+4. Add items to my shopping bag, to begin the order process.
-5. Add items to my shopping bag, to begin the order process.
+5. Receive visual feedback that my item has been added to the bag, to confirm my selection.
-6. Receive visual feedback that my item has been added to the bag, to confirm my selection.
+6. Select a course on a specific day, to suit my needs.
-7. Select a course on a specific day, to suit my needs.
+7. Select apparel in a specific size, to suit my needs.
-8. Select clothing in a specific size, to suit my needs.
+8. View contact information for the club, to communicate with team.
-9. View contact information for the club, to communicate with team.
+9. Connect with the club on one of their social apps, to communicate with the team.
-10. Connect with the club on one of their social apps, to communicate with the team.
+10. Get a breakdown of classes offered, to find one that suits my needs.
-11. Read the latest posts of the club newsletter, to keep up to date with current club news.
+11. Navigate to a page that could help me with my enquiry, to answer my question.

 **As a new visitor, I want to:**

-1. View the club's mission, to ascertain if the club is right fit.
+1. View the club's Academy programme, to ascertain if the club is right fit.
 2. Complete the registration process, to create an account.

 **As a returning visitor, I want to:**